 The General Health Certificate for Cats and Dogs meets Mexico's import conditions.
 Please note that Mexico may change these requirements without notification to the CFIA.
 As a result, it is strongly advised to review this certificate to ensure that all requirements are addressed.

-Please be aware that Canadian Pet Travel requirements changed on November 1, 2013 for importation of commercial dogs (including rescue dogs) and dogs less than 8 months of age.
+Canadian Pet Travel requirements have recently changed for importation of commercial dogs (including rescue dogs) and dogs less than 8 months of age.
 You can find more information on the Canadian Food Inspection Agency (CFIA) website.

 Helpful and informative links for traveling with your pets…